KajIzora/Wine-PCA-Kmeans/README.md

-Here’s the cleaned-up version of your README.md without emojis and excessive itemized lists:

-Exploratory Data Analysis and Clustering on the Wine Dataset (From Scratch)
+# Exploratory Data Analysis and Clustering on the Wine Dataset (From Scratch)

 Overview